Skip to content

 Perhaps if you’re launching a new product, you could station peculiar comms materials around the workplace with eye-catching details and intriguing hints to spark employees’ interest.

-Or, if your organisation is preparing to reveal a new strategy, your creative internal comms campaign could be based around a unique, fictional brand avatar– positioning avatars of the character around the workplace in unusual places (on posters, on the intranet, or maybe even on cardboard cut-outs) to tease the unveiling of the strategy.
+Or, if your organisation is preparing to reveal a new strategy, your creative internal communications campaign could be based around a unique, fictional brand avatar– positioning avatars of the character around the workplace in unusual places (on posters, on the intranet, or maybe even on cardboard cut-outs) to tease the unveiling of the strategy.

 Tactics like these are bound to attract attention, and get our employees invested in finding out what’s going on.